-- Computer Science Requirement

-[9 graduate credit hours]

-Three LS&T Computer Science

-COURSES

-- Cognitive Psychology Requirement [9 graduate credit hours]

-Three LS&T Cognitive Psychology courses

-- Statistics Requirement [6 graduate credit hours]
+- Computer Science Requirement [9 graduate credit hours] Three LS&T Computer Science - Cognitive Psychology Requirement [9 graduate credit hours] Three LS&T Cognitive Psychology courses - Statistics Requirement [6 graduate credit hours] LS&T Statistics courses, or CS 567.
+Empirical Methods for Human-Centered Computing

-LS&T Statistics courses, or CS 567.
-Empirical Methods for Human-Centered Computing at Clark University, particularly from their Psychology Department, and from independent studies.
+All students are required to submit a program of study that describes their planned course work; their LS&T advisor must approve the program.
+These classes can include graduate classes at WPI, classes at Clark University, particularly from their Psychology Department, and from independent studies.
 However, to ensure depth in LS&T, no more than 9 credit hours can be from disciplines other than Cognitive Psychology, Computer Science, and Statistics except by the approval of the Program Director.